purdue-cs193-fall-2019/homework-1-arhamhundia007/index.md

+# Arham's First CS193 Homework
+## Header 2
+### Header 3

+- Both the instructors are freindly and awesome.
+- No PSO in the first week
+- The instructors are so good that we all are going to get A in this class.

+1. Numbered
+2. List

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.